-1These calculations are based on the given scenario rate on a 10-year standard term; some loan amounts are eligible for an extended repayment term up to 25 years.
-2New Subsidized and Unsubsidized Federal Direct Stafford Loans for graduate/professional students.
+These calculations are based on the given scenario rate on a 10-year standard term; some loan amounts are eligible for an extended repayment term up to 25 years.
+2New Subsidized and Unsubsidized Federal Direct Stafford Loans for undergraduate students.
+3New Unsubsidized Federal Direct Stafford Loans for graduate/professional students.
 4New Unsubsidized Federal Direct PLUS Loans for parents of dependent undergraduate students and for graduate/professional students.